 2. Other Rule Infractions: A 2.5 deduction will be assessed for each of the following infractions:

 a.
 Tumbling Violation

 c.
 Violating any other rule, requirement and/or restriction set forth prior to the event.

 1. Wearable and/or handheld items are allowed in all categories and can be removed and discarded from the body.

 2. Any items that does bear the weight of the participant is considered a standing prop.
 Standing props are only allowed in the prop and production category.

 Interruption of Performance

-If interruption occurs during routine performance due to competition equipment, facilities, etc. participants will be permitted to restart the routine from the beginning or at the point of interruption.
+If an interruption occurs during the routine performance due to competition equipment, facilities, etc. participants will be permitted to restart the routine from the beginning or at the point of interruption.
 If an interruption occurs during a routine performance due to your equipment (CD, etc.), participants may either continue the routine or withdraw from the competition.
 If an injury occurs during a routine performance, a team may either continue or withdraw from the competition.
 The competition official will determine where the routine continuation will take place in the performance order in either scenario.
 Competition officials reserve the right to stop a performance due to injury.
 In any case of the routine being restarted, new scores will be assessed and previous scores will be eliminated.